boazsegev/iodine/LIMITS.md

 I will, at some point, document these... here's the key points:

+## SSL/TLS

+* TLS support requires OpenSSL 1.1.0 and above.
+On Heroku, this requires `heroku-18`.

+* Iodine supports TLS 1.2 and above (depending on the OpenSSL version used).

 ## HTTP limits

 * Uploads are adjustable and limited to ~50Mib by default.